deeplearning4j/deeplearning4j/symbolicreasoning.md

 The two biggest flaws of deep learning are its lack of model interpretability (why did my model make that prediction?) and the amount of data that deep neural networks require in order to learn.

-Geoff Hinton himself has [expressed scepticism](https://www.axios.com/artificial-intelligence-pioneer-says-we-need-to-start-over-1513305524-f619efbd-9db0-4947-a9b2-7a4c310a28fe.html) about whether backpropagation, the workhorse of deep neural nets, will be the way forward for AI.
+Geoff Hinton himself has [expressed scepticism](https://www.axios.com/artificial-intelligence-pioneer-says-we-need-to-start-over-1513305524-f619efbd-9db0-4947-a9b2-7a4c310a28fe.html) about whether backpropagation, the workhorse of deep neural nets, will be the way forward for AI.<sup>[1](#one)</sup>

 Research into so-called one-shot learning could address deep learning's data hunger, while deep symbolic learning, or enabling deep neural networks to generate and manipulate concepts, could help solve explainability.<sup>[1](#one)</sup>